In World Cup year, Europe offers Brazil longer-term goal

 Brazil, which exports goods from cars to coffee, is the fifth largest foreign investor in Europe and wants access to EU markets for its agricultural exports, especially beef.

-Its development and foreign ministers were set to go to Brussels last month to deliver the Brazilian proposal to liberalise almost 90 percent of trade with Europe.
+Its development and foreign ministers were set to go to Brussels last month to deliver the Brazilian proposal to liberalize almost 90 percent of trade with Europe.

 But the trip was scrapped at the last minute, according to a person close to the talks.
 Argentina countered by leading a delegation to Brasilia to draw up a single proposal to present to the Europeans on behalf of all of Mercosur.